Skip to main content

 What to Budget for Your Kitchen Island

-A standalone kitchen island addition — without plumbing or electrical — typically runs $3,000–$8,000 installed in the Sarasota market, depending on size and materials.
+A standalone kitchen island addition — without plumbing or electrical — typically runs $3,000–$8,000 installed in the Sarasota market.
 Add a prep sink and you’re looking at an additional $1,500–$3,500 for plumbing.
-A beverage refrigerator adds $800–$2,500 depending on the unit.
-A full large kitchen island with seating, prep sink, appliances, and waterfall countertop can reach $12,000–$20,000 as a standalone project.
+A beverage refrigerator adds $800–$2,500.
+A full large island with seating, prep sink, appliances, and waterfall countertop can reach $12,000–$20,000 as a standalone project.

 If you’re doing a full kitchen remodel, the island is typically 20–30% of the total budget.
 Building it into a larger project usually saves money on labor and minimizes the disruption of doing it in phases.